ivan-kopylove/java-incubator/readme.md

 This might be a ugly, but eliminates the burden of coming up and then supporting package names.

-I'm focused on delivering value rather than boilerplate.
+I'm focused on delivering value rather than a boilerplate.

 Anyway, modules' names give the whole idea what's inside.